 Turning your teen into a safe driver is a complex task.
-Part of the process involves learning the rules of the road and how to safely operate a vehicle – two big areas where professional driver education and training can help tremendously.
-Even though your child is still weeks, months or even a couple years away from driving, it’s not too early to start learning about driver education.
+It involves learning the rules of the road and how to safely operate a vehicle – two big areas where professional driver education and training can help tremendously.

-Using a professional driver education school can be an effective way to provide your teen with the training needed to become a more informed and safer driver.
-It can also help preserve your relationship with your teen, as some very skilled and safety-conscious parents may not have the time or temperament to be the best teacher.
+Quality driver education provides a solid foundation of knowledge and skills that can help mold a safe driver.
+It can also help preserve your relationship with your teen, as even very skilled and safety-conscious parents might not have the time or temperament to be the best teacher.

 - Ask around.
 Does your local high school offer driver education?
-Check with friends and neighbors about programs they’ve used.
+Check with friends and neighbors about driving schools they’ve used.

-- Call several schools.
+- Call several driving schools.
 Ask questions about the quality of their operations, and ask for references.

 - Check with the Better Business Bureau.